Outlander (TV series): Season 6 (2022)

-The political unrest in the colonies begins to boil over and the Frasers (Jamie, Claire, Brianna, and Roger) try to peacefully live on their isolated homestead in the foothills of North Carolina.
-Jamie is suddenly faced with walking between the fires of loyalty to the oath he swore to the British Crown and following his hope for freedom in the new world.
-Trouble continues with the Browns as they form 'a committee of safety' that threatens the peace on the ridge dividing a wedge between the Native Americans, the British and the Frasers.
-In the meantime the Christie family arrive on the Ridge, a throwback to Jamie's time in Ardsmuir Prison and begin to influence the harmony on the Ridge.
-Malva Christie, the daughter of Tom Christie takes a liking to Claire only to betray her in announcing her pregnancy with Jamie as the father.
-The season ends with a huge amount of unrest involving the Browns and the Christie's as Jamie and Claire's grip on Fraser's Ridge becomes ever more fragile.
+The political unrest in the colonies begins to boil over and the Frasers (Jamie and Claire) and the MacKenzies (Roger and Brianna), try to peacefully live on their isolated homestead in the foothills of North Carolina.
+Jamie is suddenly faced with walking between the fires of loyalty to the oath he swore to the Crown and following his hope for freedom in the new world.
+Trouble continues with the Browns as they form a committee of safety that threatens the peace on the ridge, driving a wedge between the Native Americans, the colonists, and the Frasers.
+In the meantime, the Christie family arrive on the Ridge, a throwback to Jamie's time in Ardsmuir Prison, and begin to influence the harmony on the Ridge.
+Malva Christie, the daughter of Tom Christie, takes a liking to Claire only to betray her in announcing her pregnancy with Jamie as the father.
+The season ends with a huge amount of unrest involving the Browns and the Christies as Jamie and Claire's grip on Fraser's Ridge becomes ever more fragile.

+Season 7 (2023–2025)

+The 16 episodes of season 7 are divided into two parts.
+Part 1 premiered in June 2023, with the storyline following the Frasers as they become entangled in the American Revolutionary War before their return to Scotland.
+Part 2 aired from November 2024 through January 2025.